cressidal/automated-email/README.md

 * replace the template with your own email!

 # Downsides
-* program must run til email is send
+* program must run til email is sent
-* fix this problem by hosting!
+* fix this problem by hosting task on service like AWS